rishii1909/dotproduct-demo/README.md

 ﻿## Technical background
 At the time of allocation of this technical round, it was mentioned in the provided documentation that the application needs to be developed using Angular.
-Being inexperienced at Angular and Typescript.
-I went through their documentations and got myself familiar with Angular's concepts and Typescript syntaxes with the help of few tutorial apps.
+Being inexperienced at Angular and Typescript, I went through their documentations and got myself familiar with Angular's concepts and Typescript syntaxes with the help of few tutorial apps.

 I was later informed about the freedom to switch to a comfortable Javascript framework (React in my case), but since I had already gotten significant work done here, I continued working on this app.
 Please let me know if I should also submit a similar React app.